How to Install qBittorrent on Debian 12/11/10

 It’s paramount to change the default login credentials for security purposes.
 Navigate through Tools > Options > Web UI > Authentication in the Web UI.
 Here, you can set a custom username and password.

-This step ensures that your qBittorrent Web UI is secure and accessible only to individuals with the right credentials.
+This step ensures that your qBittorrent Web UI is secure and accessible only to individuals with the proper credentials.

 sudo apt update